durgeshsamariya/100DaysofMachineLearning/README.md

 ### Aim: At the end of this code challenge I will be able to

-- Grow from Zero to Hero in Data Science
 - Grow from Zero to Hero in Machine Learning
 - Master the major libraries and algorithms use for machine learning and Data science